 I am processing something right now.
-I suppose its implications have the potential of turning everything ‘upside down’ for me.
-Some scientists have postulated that our planet is due for a complete magnetic switchover.
+I suppose its implications have the potential of turning everything ‘upside down’.
+Some scientists have long postulated that our planet is due for a complete magnetic switchover.
 This is when the north becomes south and vice versa.
-My issues at this moment are not quite that cosmic, but nevertheless, my own world is constantly being tested.
+My issues at this moment are not quite that cosmic, but nevertheless, my own world is constantly challenged.

 There are over 7,000,000,000+ people now alive on this planet.

 3 “Don’t be selfish; don’t try to impress others.
 Be humble, thinking of others as better than yourselves.
 4 Don’t look out only for your own interests, but take an interest in others, too.
 5 You must have the same attitude that Christ Jesus had.”

-Jesus did all of this while wearing a towel, not a crown.
+Jesus did all of this while wearing a towel, never a crown.